sonrai-LLC/extRSNET48/README.md

 # ExtRS.NET48
 ExtRS.NET48 is a .NET Framework 4.8 class library for extending the capabilities of Reporting Services.
-With ExtRS.NET48, (pronounced "extras dot net 48"), common public API endpoints and SDK clients are consolidated into a utility .dll containing features that can compliment your reporting.
+With ExtRS.NET48, (pronounced "extras dot net 48"), common public API endpoints and SDK clients are consolidated into a utility .dll containing features that can compliment your SSRS custom assemblies and other .NET Framework development.
 ExtRS.NET48 also contains a simplified interface to the SSRS v2 API for programmatically managing SSRS catalog item types (CatalogItem, Report, DataSource, DataSet, etc.).

 SSRS ain't dead- it's just a niche tool that hasn't fully realized its potential- yet. 🤷‍♂️